hypo69/hypo/pytest/gemini - set 2/en/src/goog/spreadsheet/header.md

 * **Clearer Test Names:** Test names are more descriptive.
 * **Edge Case Testing:** Tests `set_project_root` with cases where marker files are in different levels of parent directories or when no marker files exist.
 * **Comprehensive `set_project_root` Tests:** Includes tests for various scenarios, including cases where files don't exist.
-* **Robust Error Handling:** Handles `FileNotFoundError` and `json.JSONDecodeError` during the file loading process to demonstrate the proper error handling.
+* **Robust Error Handling:** Handles `FileNotFoundError` and `json.JSONDecodeError` during the file loading process to demonStarte the proper error handling.

 **How to Run:**